ChrisWiegman/chriswiegman.com/content/posts/2021-08-23-the-m1-ipad-pro-three-months-in.md

 This type of computing is what I really wanted a tablet for.
 When I had my last iPad in 2017 it was too small to be useful for tasks such as banking or anything else where a descent screen was important.
 Later, when I tried a Chromebook and Linux laptop to replace it, the laptops were just too much as looking things up on them was more like work than reference.
 This new iPad is the perfect balance of the two.
 It's big enough and powerful enough to do anything I need to do with it yet still has the convenience of a mobile device that I can pick up and use almost instantly.

-## It still can't replace a laptop {#h-it-still-can-t-replace-a-laptop.wp-block-heading}
+## It still can't replace a laptop

 For all its usefulness the iPad still cannot replace a personal laptop.
 There is simply too much code I still want to write for myself and not for work.
 This means that, after three months, I'm seriously missing having a real laptop for all the development projects I like to work on.